contagon/handbook/handbook/18-priesthood-ordinances-and-blessings.md

 10. After the prayer, priesthood holders reverently pass the water to the members.
 The presiding leader receives it first, after which there is no set order.
 11. When the water has been passed to all members, those passing the sacrament return the trays to the sacrament table.
 Those who blessed the sacrament place a cloth over the trays, and those who blessed and passed the sacrament reverently take their seats.
 12. After the meeting, those who prepared the sacrament clean up, fold the tablecloths, and remove any unused bread.

 ## 18.10 Conferring the Priesthood and Ordaining to an Office

 There are two divisions of the priesthood: the Aaronic and Melchizedek (see [3.3]; [Doctrine and Covenants 107:1, 6]).
 When the priesthood is conferred on a person, he is also ordained to an office in that priesthood.
-After either of these priesthoods has been conferred, a man need only be ordained to other offices in that priesthood.
+After either of these priesthoods has been conferred, a man needs only to be ordained to other offices in that priesthood.

+For information about priesthood ordinations in special circumstances, see [38.2.9].

+### 18.10.1 Melchizedek Priesthood

 The stake president holds the priesthood keys for conferring the Melchizedek Priesthood and ordaining to the offices of elder and high priest.
 However, the bishop usually provides recommendations for these ordinations.

+#### 18.10.1.1 Elders

+Worthy brethren may receive the Melchizedek Priesthood and be ordained elders when they are 18 years old or older.
+Based on individual circumstances, the bishop determines whether a young man should be recommended to be ordained an elder soon after his 18th birthday or remain with the priests quorum longer.
+These circumstances include a young man’s:

+* Testimony and maturity.
+* School graduation.
+* Desire to continue with peers.
+* College attendance.

+In making this decision, the bishop consults first with the young man and his parents or guardians.
+Worthy men should be ordained elders by age 19 or before they leave home to attend college, serve a full-time mission, serve in the military, or accept full-time employment.

+Recently baptized men ages 18 and older are ordained elders after they have:

+* Received the Aaronic Priesthood and served as priests.
+* Developed sufficient understanding of the gospel.
+* Demonstrated their worthiness.

+No specific time as a Church member is required.

+#### 18.10.1.2 High Priests

+Men are ordained high priests when they are called to a stake presidency, high council, or bishopric.
+They may also be ordained at other times as determined by the stake president through prayerful consideration and inspiration.

+#### 18.10.1.3 Interviewing and Sustaining

+With the approval of the stake presidency, the bishop interviews the brother as instructed on the Melchizedek Priesthood Ordination Record.
+Then a member of the stake presidency also interviews him.
+With approval from the mission president, the district president may interview a brother to be ordained an elder (see [6.3]).
+For instructions about these interviews, see [31.2.6].

+After the interview, the stake presidency asks the high council to sustain the decision to ordain the brother.
+A member of the stake presidency presents him for sustaining in the general session of stake conference (see [18.10.3]).
+With approval from the mission president, a district president may present a brother for sustaining to be ordained an elder (see [6.3]).

+### 18.10.2 Aaronic Priesthood

 The bishop holds the priesthood keys for conferring the Aaronic Priesthood and ordaining to the offices of deacon, teacher, and priest.
 Worthy brethren are typically ordained to these offices at the following ages, but not earlier: